 Liposuction alone is a good surgical option for those patients who have pseudogynecomastia or excess fatty tissue without excess glandular tissue.
 Personally, I prefer power-assisted liposuction for these patients as I find it to be one of the most effective ways to remove more fibrous adipose tissue in men.
 Some patients with a combination of excess glandular tissue and adipose tissue may benefit from a combination of power-assisted liposuction for the fatty tissue along with an endoscopic cartilage shaver for the excess glandular tissue.
 This combination of liposuction and suction-assisted cartilage shaver can allow for complete treatment of the male breast enlargement with the use of a small access incision on the chest, avoiding any larger scars on the chest.
 Patients with isolated glandular tissue directly under the areola may benefit from straight excision with the use of a small incision along the border of the lower portion of the areola.
 Although these procedures could be performed under local anesthesia alone, most of my patients prefer to have the procedure performed under intravenous sedation or general anesthesia with the assistance of my anesthesiologist.

-The procedure may take 1-2 hours.
+Your Orange County gynecomastia surgery may take 1-2 hours.
 Bruising and discomfort are minimal and drains are rarely utilized.
 Patients go home the same day as the procedure is an outpatient procedure.
 They leave with some foam padding on their chest with an overlying compression vest.
 Patients are seen the following morning for a quick post op visit and maintain the compression vest for 3-4 weeks post operatively.
 Driving may resumed in several days as long as there is no narcotics being taken for discomfort.
 Light exercise may resume in 3-5 days although bench pressing or push ups are discouraged for 4-6 weeks.